ed-turner/bayesklearn/README.rst

                           test_df
                           )

-As a note, it is suggested that all missing values are taken cared off before using the model.
+As a note, it is suggested that all missing values are taken cared of before using the model.

 Documentation